What is Music about?

 - reflect on how music projects contribute to communities, depending on whether they are developed independently or in collaboration with others

-- think about how they are engaging with the wider music community, including which aspects of learning about music are a personal experience and which may be shared experience.
+- think about how they are engaging with the wider music community and cultivating shared music experiences.

 Key Competencies